The Legend of Zelda: Phantom Hourglass: Plot

 Upon rescuing the Spirit of Courage, the group notices its similarity to Ciela.
 Oshus arrives and reveals that Ciela is one half of the Spirit of Courage; Oshus split Ciela's soul into two after she was attacked by Bellum, a demon who consumes all life.
 With the three Spirits rescued, Link locates the Ghost Ship and finds Tetra, only to find her lifeless and petrified.
 Oshus reveals that he is the Ocean King and that he took human form after battling Bellum, whom he trapped in the depths of his Temple.
-He instructs Link to seek three pure metals which can be crafted into the Phantom Sword, a blade capable of defeating Phantoms and Bellum; only by defeating Bellum, Oshus says, can Tetra be restored to life.
-Linebeck is devastated that there is no treasure aboard the Ghost Ship, but continues to help Link when Oshus promises to grant him one wish in return for his aid.
+He instructs Link to seek three pure metals which can be crafted into the Phantom Sword, a blade capable of defeating Phantoms and Bellum; only by defeating Bellum can Tetra be restored to life.
+Linebeck is devastated that there is no treasure aboard the Ghost Ship, but continues to help Link when the Ocean King promises to grant him one wish in return for his aid.

-After acquiring the Phantom Sword, Link defeats Bellum in the Temple's depths.
-He is teleported out to Linebeck's ship, where he reunites with a revived Tetra, only for Bellum to take Tetra away to the Ghost Ship.
+After acquiring the Phantom Sword, Link defeats Bellum in the Temple of the Ocean King's depths.
+He is teleported to Linebeck's ship, where he reunites with a revived Tetra, only for Bellum to take Tetra away to the Ghost Ship.
 Link destroys the Ghost Ship using Linebeck's cannon, but Bellum possesses Linebeck and forces him to fight Link.
-In the course of battle, Link kills Bellum, frees Linebeck, and rescues Tetra, though Linebeck's ship is destroyed and the Phantom Hourglass's sand whisks away in the sea.
-Oshus returns to his true form as a white whale and leaves with the Spirits, granting Linebeck his wish; Linebeck forgoes his wish for treasure to have his ship restored instead.
+In the course of battle, Link kills Bellum, frees Linebeck and rescues Tetra, though Linebeck's ship is destroyed and the Phantom Hourglass's sand whisks from the Phantom Sword into the sea.
+The Ocean King returns to his true form as a white whale and leaves with the Spirits, granting Linebeck his wish; Linebeck forgoes his wish for treasure to have his ship restored.
 Link and Tetra are teleported back to Tetra's ship, but Tetra's crew insists their adventure was only a ten-minute dream.
-Link is confused as he holds the empty Phantom Hourglass in his hands; looking to the horizon, he sees Linebeck's ship.
+Link holds the empty Phantom Hourglass in his hands, confused; looking to the horizon, he sees Linebeck's ship.